Cacao Pecan Pie – a perfect addition to any holiday celebration

 Preparing the crust

-Place the almonds, oats and cacao in a blender of food processor and blend to form a crumb like texture.
+- Place the almonds and walnuts in your blender.
+Blend to form a crumb like texture.

-Combine in a bowl and add olive oil and the maple syrup.
-Press in a 9 inch spring form pan, that has been prepared, and bake at 350 for 12 minutes.
+- Prepare a 9 inch pie plate or tart pan.
+Press the crust mixture into the pan, and bake at 350 for 12 minutes.
 Remove from oven and cool on cooling rack.
 Leave oven on.

 Preparing the filling